 An acceptance letter will be returned to the successful bidder within the time specified in the bid and shall serve as a binding contract without further action by either party.

-Supplier Contact Information - Through www.publicpurchase.com, the City will send notices of procurement opportunities directly to vendors at the e-mail address on file with Public Purchase.
-The procurement notices sent are based on the NGIP codes that you associate with your profile in Public Purchase.
-Keeping your contact information up-to-date in Public Purchase is critical to ensure your firm receives procurement opportunities via e-mail.
+Supplier Contact Information - Through the Supplier Portal, the City will send notices of procurement opportunities directly to vendors at the e-mail address on file.
+The procurement notices sent are based on the NGIP codes that you associate with your profile in the Supplier Portal.
+Keeping your contact information up-to-date is critical to ensure your firm receives procurement opportunities via e-mail.